-Find out about treatment and where to get support if your cancer comes back.
+Find out about the treatment you might have and where to get support if your cancer comes back.

 Many women have no more problems after their original treatment for breast cancer.
 But sometimes breast cancer comes back.
 This can be a shock and you might need time to deal with the information your team gives you.